BenjaminLSchwab/ObsidianVault/Obsidian Vault/Dnd/Requiem Gigantis/Characters/Gods/Helm, The Protector, God of the Dwarves.md

 **[[Steelbeard Bastion]]** Legendary site where Helm supposedly carved the first dwarf settlement from living mountain.

-**[[The Eternal Forge]]:** Deep beneath [[The Vidga Range]], a forge where Helm allegedly taught the first smiths.
+**[[The Eternal Forge]]:** Deep beneath [[Vidga Range]], a forge where Helm allegedly taught the first smiths.
 The anvil is supposedly a meteor that fell before recorded history.
 Priests maintain it constantly.
 Metal worked on this anvil is considered blessed.
 There's a decades-long waiting list.

 ## Helm's Afterlife: The Hall Eternal